asian-chi/asian-chi.github.io/README.md

 [![Build Status](https://travis-ci.com/asian-chi/asian-chi.github.io.svg?branch=master)](https://travis-ci.com/asian-chi/asian-chi.github.io)

 This is the repository for the website of the Asian CHI Symposium.
-This is maintained by the symposium's Web Chair and is powered by [Jekyll](https://jekyllrb.com/).
+This is maintained by the symposium's current Web Chair and is powered by [Jekyll](https://jekyllrb.com/).

 ## Dependencies